Raymond-Epitech/Hestia/beta_test_plan.md

 ---

 ## 2. Selection of core functionalities
-Identify and describe the core functionalities that will be available in the beta version.
-These should be based on the functional specifications from your Action Plan and refined based on project evolution, feedback, and new requirements.
+Core functionalities that will be available in the beta version.
+These are based on the Action Plan and refined based on project evolution, feedback, and new requirements.

 ### 2.1 Core functionalities
 - **Account creation**: The ability to create a Hestia user account by connecting through a google account.
 - **Account configuration**: Creating or joining an existing collocation, setting personal information.
-- **Wall page**: Publish posts for other users in the same collocation to see, see other users posts.
+- **Wall page**: Publish posts for other users in the same colocation to see, see other users posts, remove posts.
-- **Tasks page**: Set tasks and their deadlines, set the people assigned to said task.
+- **Tasks page**: Set tasks and their deadlines, set the people assigned to said task, set tasks to `done` so they get deleted automaticaly.
 - **Settings page**: Change the language of the app, the notification prefferences, send a bug report or a feature request/modification.

 ### 2.2 Adaptations and refinements
-- None yet, app not yet beta tested.
+- Removal of task priority selection button, not usefull enough and confusing for users.

 ---

 ## 3. Definition of beta testing scenarios
-Develop structured test scenarios to assess the functionality of key features.
-Each scenario should include the user role, feature being tested, expected outcome, and steps to execute the test.
+Structured test scenarios to assess the functionality of key features.
+Each scenario include the user role, feature being tested, expected outcome, and steps to execute the test.

 ### 3.1 Test scenario 1
 - **End-user**
 - **Connection**
 - **Precondition**:
-  1. The user need to launch the application
+  1. The user needs to launch the application
 - **User was able to connect**
 - **Steps to execute**:
   1. User touches google connection button